 When your looking for a folding bike there are several considerations.
 The main one being where you wll be using it.
 The folding bike for an urban commuter may not be the best bike for the person using it at a camp site.

 To make your selection easy we tested 10 models of folding bikes and tried them out riding around New York City and camping in Upstate NY.
-We narrowed it down to 3 folding bikes that were great all around choices.
+We narrowed it down to 5 folding bikes that were great all around choices with one of being a dual suspension mountain bike.

 First lets take a look at the folding bikes, then we’ll talk about how to choose the right one for you.